pinniped-9bb7d9/Breakout/README.md

 # Time Details and Changelist

 (00:10) Forked the original repository and run the project - received a compiler error originated from the 'PowerFireBall' class due to its header file being included in the header file for the 'PowerupBase' class.
-Removing this include resolved the compiler issue
+Removing this include resolved the compiler issue.

 (01:00) Implemented mouse input for paddle

 (1:45) Adjustable mouse sensitivity using the mouse wheel

-(3:30) Implemented render texture and ported CRT shader from ShaderToy
+(3:30) Implemented render texture and successfully ported CRT shader from ShaderToy (https://www.shadertoy.com/view/wld3WN)

 (3:50) Adjusted UI and game scene to fit within CRT shader vignette